 Safety and efficiency: over 600- 2500 illnesses ruled out

 When embryos are the result of dual gamete donation, we have the assurance and peace of mind of the rigorous procedures that all our gamete donors go through before they are accepted.
 They include:

 - Strict gynaecological, physical and health check-ups.
 A background of neurological and psychiatric disorders, endocrinology, digestive and oncology diseases, blood-related pathologies and so on in donors and donors’ families are ruled out.

 - A psychological check performed by a clinical psychologist, taking the donor’s social and psychological condition into account.

 - Genetic and infectious disease screening:

-- GCT: analysis of the 600 most common hereditary disorders.
+- GCT: analysis of the 600 or 2500 most common hereditary disorders, depending on the modality.